• Art magazine

 Here are some rule of thumb :

-- Living room: The carpet should be big enough that all furniture can be found on it or at least the front legs of the furniture are on the carpet.
+• Living room: The rug should be large enough to accommodate all furniture or at least allow its front legs to rest on it.

 The size is in direct connection with the price so that you can save a few euros if you put the carpet just over the front feet of the surrounding furniture.

-Adjust the carpet shape to the space shape : a square carpet for a square space, a rectangular carpet for a rectangular space.
-If you want a very large carpet and can afford, this is a practical option for covering older, aging floor coverings.
-Measure and remain 30 to 45 centimeters from the walls.
+Match the rug's shape to the room's shape : a square rug for a square room, a rectangular rug for a rectangular room.
+If you want and can afford a giant rug, it's a practical option for covering older, worn flooring.
+Measure and stay 30 to 45 centimeters away from the walls.

 A practical tip: Use painter tap to mark the contours of the desired carpet on the floor before you buy it.
 So you get a feeling for how the room with the carpet will work.